 - Third Offense: $200-$500 fine, 4 points, and a $250 surcharge

-So as you can see, this plea can be useful, but should be used sparingly to avoid points.
+So the good news is that you avoid points, while the bad news is it will cost you an extra $250 and is limited in use!
 For this reason, the "no-point ticket" is not the only (or necessarily best) course of action.
 Sometimes taking the hit on the points is a better way to go.

 So What Should I Do?

-If you have received a traffic ticket in southern New Jersey that carries points, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment to discuss your options.
+If you have received a traffic ticket in Burlington, Camden, Gloucester, Salem or Cumberland County that carries points, call my office at 856-432-4113 or contact me through this site to schedule an appointment to discuss your options.